 - 3.1.
-In order to process personal data legally we must comply with the six Data Protection Principles.
-These state that personal data must be: - processed fairly, lawfully and in a transparent manner (lawfulness, fairness and transparency), - obtained for specified, explicit and lawful purposes and processed compatibly with those purposes (purpose limitation), - adequate, relevant and not excessive for the purposes for which it is processed (data minimisation), - accurate and up to date and every reasonable step must be taken to erase or rectify inaccurate data without delay (accuracy), - kept in a form which enables identification of individuals no longer than necessary for the purposes for which it is processed (storage limitation), and - processed subject to appropriate security measures (integrity and confidentiality), - The controller shall be responsible for and be able to demonstrate compliance with the above (accountability).
+In order to process personal data legally we must comply with the seven data protection principles.
+These state that personal data must be: - processed fairly, lawfully and in a transparent manner (lawfulness, fairness and transparency); - obtained for specified, explicit and lawful purposes and processed compatibly with those purposes (purpose limitation); - adequate, relevant and not excessive for the purposes for which it is processed (data minimisation); - accurate and up to date and every reasonable step must be taken to erase or rectify inaccurate data without delay (accuracy); - kept in a form which enables identification of individuals no longer than necessary for the purposes for which it is processed (storage limitation); and - processed subject to appropriate security measures (integrity and confidentiality). - the controller will be responsible for and be able to demonstrate compliance with the above principles (accountability).